Dr. Nikhil AGARWAL

 Mr. Waqas HASSAN

 Waqas is Assistant Director (International Liaison & Training) at the Pakistan Telecommunication Authority.
-He has regulatory experience of over 14 years that includes international coordination, partnership development, ICT development analysis, ICT indicators review, internet trends analysis, mobile money and civil society engagement.
-He is also the General Secretary of Internet Society Pakistan Islamabad Chapter.
+He has regulatory experience of over 14 years that includes international coordination, stakeholder engagement, ICT development analysis, ICT indicators review, Internet Governance, mobile money and civil society engagement.
+He is an active volunteer for internet development and the President of Internet Society Pakistan Islamabad Chapter.

 Ms. Maureen HILYARD